Animal Law Enforcement

 Bite Blotter

-ALE officers responded to more than 4,400 calls about aggressive domestic pets in El Paso and Pueblo Counties last year — that’s about six calls every day.
+ALE officers responded to more than 4,400 calls about aggressive domestic pets in El Paso and Pueblo Counties last year — that’s about twelve calls every day.
 Our bite blotter gives you closer look at some of the moderate to severe incidents in our community.